bekk/bekk-christmas/post/react/what-and-why-and-how-are-worklets-in-reanimated-2.md

 Really, a Worklet is a JS function we define in our code that we can run on the UI thread.
 Defining a Worklet is as easy as using the "worklet" directive, like so:

 ```
-function myFunction() {
+function myWorklet() {
     "worklet"
     // do cool stuff
 }
 ```

-Let's pretend for a second that we really want to clamp an animation.
+Let's pretend for a second that we want to clamp an animation.
 And we decide that this is a perfect use-case for a worklet.
-We would make that work like this:
+We could make a rather naïve version that work like this:

 ```
 function clamp(min: number, max: number, val: number) {